note: this article was last updated in 2014.

 If you look hard enough, you can still find a bargain, even in auto racing.
 AJ.
 "Buddy" Pugliese is living proof of it.

-Pugliese is the President and Chief Executive Officer for the Formula Race Car Club of America (“FRCCA”), an organization dedicated to providing “The thrill of racing without the agony of expense.”
+Pugliese is the former President of the Formula Race Car Club of America (?FRCCA?), an organization dedicated to providing ?The thrill of racing without the agony of expense.?

 With the idea of Club Ford as his only resource, Pugliese and five interested friends decided to try to create a set of Club Ford rules that would enable older formula Fords to race competitively.
 And, to make sure they had a place to race, they formed the FRCCA in 1980 and established their own race schedule.
 The largest expense of running a Formula Ford had previously been tire costs, with drivers using three or more complete sets in a race weekend.
 The FRCCA has substantially reduced this major expenditure by working with American Racing Tires to develop a special tire capable of lasting the entire schedule and requiring all Club Ford competitors to use it.
 Few engine modifications are allowed; the rules called for a specified camshaft with specified lift, a flywheel of uniform weight and allowed virtually no internal modifications to the standard 1600cc Cortina engine.

 The whole object of the FRCCA rules is to minimize the effect of the car in the racing equation.
 Driving ability is what the group tries to cultivate.
 The goal runs from conducting its own racing school (for just $550 ? less than a third of the cost of other schools) to teaching and enforcing professional-style rules.
 They offer seminars that will enable anyone to learn the small amount of maintenance that the cars require.